7-challenges

-Whether you’re new to management or transitioning into the role from another one, you must adopt the proper mindset and prepare yourself by developing fundamental new skills.
+Whether you’re a first time manager or transitioning into the role from another one, you must adopt the proper mindset and prepare yourself by developing fundamental new skills.
 From the outset, you need to be recognized as a confident, trustworthy, qualified leader who can motivate and coach people, communicate with them, promote collaboration and teamwork, manage performance—and flex those skills depending on the particular challenges you will face.

 As a new manager, the first thing you should do is recognize that you are going from an individual contributor reporting to someone else who has immediate responsibility for results, to managing how you and your team deliver those expected results.
 This awareness is fundamental to the success of your management career.

-In addition, you must become “comfortable with the uncomfortable;” that is, you are going to encounter any number of problems depending on the specific circumstances and the personnel you’re dealing with.
+In addition, you must become “comfortable with the uncomfortable.”
+You are going to encounter any number of problems depending on the specific circumstances and the personnel you’re dealing with.
 However, since you have accountability for resolving challenges and overcoming obstacles, you need to anticipate and accept that your work may regularly take you out of your comfort zone.

 As a manager, your job is less about the work itself than managing the person doing the work.
 When circumstances become more challenging, you must still be mindful of maintaining your credibility, managing the high expectations senior managers as well as your team have of you, and performing all your other management duties such as coaching, delegation and performance feedback, with the same consistency and effectiveness.